multiversx/mx-docs/docs/sovereign/Overview.md

 :::

-This guide will help you with setting up, deploying and managing a sovereign chain.
-Various other educational topics are also covered.
+This guide provides detailed instructions on setting up, deploying, and managing a sovereign chain, along with covering various other educational topics.

 ## Table of Contents